Bright-Network-Technology-Academy/BNTA_Cohort_3_Assessment_Centre_Templates/README-template.md

 ### What I learned

 Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge and will also serve to guide you through preparing for your presentation.

 To see how you can add code snippets, see below: